UliBartels/RSP_final_project/README.md

 # Running the Physical Hardware
 Running the demo first requires that you've set up a maze, like so:
-![Image of the Turtlebot Teaming Maze setup](/docs/Maze_Setup.jpg) You then need to create a Maze.
+![Image of the Turtlebot Teaming Maze setup](/docs/Maze_Setup.jpg) You then need to create a map.
 For this, follow the instructions in the SLAM chapter

 <a id="org2202c9d"></a>
 ## Burger Bringup